-When you use your Part D prescription drug benefits, we will send you a summary report to help you understand and keep track of payments for your Part D prescription drugs.
+Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs help you understand and keep track of payments for your Part D prescription drugs.
 This summary report is called the Part D Explanation of Benefits (or the "Part D EOB").